 Students may NOT retest if:

-A student places in ESL, but prefers to take an English class.
+A student places in ESL, but prefers to take an English class (these student may retake the langauge or ESL test after 6 months).

 Scores will be valid for two calendar years from the date the test was taken.
 If no college English, math, or ESL courses are taken for two years, students must retest to update their assessment profiles.